Mackenzie-High/autumn/specification/functions/ec10a5aa7f6e096ab0b17dba6c454cfc.md

 ## Formals

-is the type whose default value will be returned.
+Parametertypeis the type whose default value will be returned.

 ## Returns

 Return the default value of the <i>type</i>.

+## Throws

+[NullPointerException](https://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html)if the <i>type</i> is null.
+[IllegalArgumentException](https://docs.oracle.com/javase/7/docs/api/java/lang/IllegalArgumentException.html)if the <i>type</i> is the void-type.